fmidev/docker-fmibase/README.md

 # docker-fmibase
-Base image without any FMI software actually installed but correct repositories and configs in place
+Base image without any FMI software installed but correct repositories and configs in place

+Also includes prerequisites for shared yum cache which will avoid downloads on consecutive runs when using same cache.